 Helping ensure you have a safe, successful, and healthy surgical procedure and recovery.

 Though Premier Bone & Joint Centers orthopedic specialists believe in offering a conservative approach to treatment, exploring noninvasive avenues first, sometimes surgery is necessary to offer you the best outcome.
 Should your physician recommend surgery, you should understand that you are in an exceptional orthopedic surgical facility, whose surgical specialists are among the most highly trained and qualified in the region.
+You should understand that your surgery will be scheduled either at Premier Bone and Joint’s Surgery Center or at the hospital in Laramie.
+The location of your surgery will be dependent on several factors.
+Your surgeon will work with you to decide which location is the best for you.

 Day of Surgery: